turings/au-bot/README.md

 twitter_user: @au_bot rolediff me!!
 au_bot: @twitter_user Violinist/Music Teacher
 ```
-(Please note that the bot will not always return prompts with that^ degree of congruity.
+(Please note that the bot won't always return prompts with that^ degree of congruity.
 You could easily get `Violinist/Tennis Coach`.
 I'd still read it.)

 ### XOVER
-If you use the XOVER keyword, the bot will return a popular TV/movie fandom.
+Want to try writing a crossover fic?
+If you use the XOVER keyword, the bot will suggest a popular TV/movie fandom.
 <br>
 <br>
 For example: